"""The core state representation.

 split_per_atom = {}

-for attr_name, attr_value in attrs["per_atom"].items():
+for attr_name, attr_value in get_attrs_for_scope(state, "per-atom"):

-if attr_name == "batch":
+if attr_name != "system_idx":

-split_per_atom[attr_name] = torch.split(attr_value, batch_sizes, dim=0)
+split_per_atom[attr_name] = torch.split(attr_value, system_sizes, dim=0)

-split_per_batch = {}
+split_per_system = {}

-for attr_name, attr_value in attrs["per_batch"].items():
+for attr_name, attr_value in get_attrs_for_scope(state, "per-system"):

-split_per_batch[attr_name] = torch.split(attr_value, 1, dim=0)
+split_per_system[attr_name] = torch.split(attr_value, 1, dim=0)

-# Create a state for each batch
+# Create a state for each system

 states = []

-for i in range(state.n_batches):
+for i in range(n_systems):

-batch_attrs = {
+system_attrs = {

 # Add the split per-atom attributes